wazzlecoin/core/doc/README.md

 ### macOS

-Drag BitcoinClassic-Qt to your applications folder, and then run BitcoinClassic-Qt.
+Drag ImprovedBitcoin-Qt to your applications folder, and then run ImprovedBitcoin-Qt.

 ### Need Help?

-* See the documentation at the [BitcoinClassic Wiki](https://github.com/BitcoinClassic-Project/BitcoinClassic/wiki) for help and more information.
+* See the documentation at the [ImprovedBitcoin Wiki](https://github.com/ImprovedBitcoin-Project/ImprovedBitcoin/wiki) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [BitcoinClassic Forum](http://forum.improvedbitcoin.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [ImprovedBitcoin Forum](http://forum.improvedbitcoin.org/).
 * Join our Discord server [Discord Server](https://discord.improvedbitcoin.org)

 Building
 ---------------------
-The following are developer notes on how to build BitcoinClassic Core on your native platform.
+The following are developer notes on how to build ImprovedBitcoin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)